Susannah Blaxill

-Susannah Blaxill (born 1954) is an Australian botanical artist.
+Susannah Blaxill (1954 – 1 July 2025) was an Australian botanical artist.

 Blaxill was born in 1954 in Armidale, Australia.
-She lives in Australia, but lived in England for about 17 years, where she became a member of the Society of Botanical Artists.
+She lived primarily in Australia, but lived in England for about 17 years, where she became a member of the Society of Botanical Artists.
 She is internationally recognised as a leading artist specialising in watercolour, pencil and charcoal drawings.
 Her work is held as part of the Shirley Sherwood Collection.
 Her most famous work is a beetroot featured in multiple media around the world.

+Blaxill died on 1 July 2025.